adaphi/multiplicative_persistence/README.md

-# multiplicative_persistence
+# Multiplicative Persistence

-Python script for checking the multiplicative persistence of numbers
+Quick script for checking multiplicative persistence of numbers, inspired by the Numberphile video on the same.